French rich look to London as tax fears grow

 "This evidence from web search activity backs up a noticeable spike in anecdotal comments from (our) office network, where French applicants have become much more noticeable in recent months," Bailey said.

-Socialist candidate Francois Hollande, favourite to win a runoff presidential election in May, has said he will target the rich with a 75 percent tax rate on annual incomes above 1 million euros.
+Socialist candidate Francois Hollande, favourite to win a runoff presidential election in May, has said he will target the rich with a 75 percent tax rate on annual incomes above 1 million euros ($1.3 million).

 Incumbent Nicolas Sarkozy has also moved to counter a reputation for favouring the rich with promises to tax dividend income, apply a minimum 15 percent tax on major French corporations and introduce a levy on tax exiles who seek refuge abroad from high French rates.